 The tank on this diffuser is 100 milliliters, and you can charge it via a USB cord.
-Reviewers say it’s a great option to put in your bedroom or office, and many note the design is much sleeker than other oil diffusers.
+It’s a great option to put in your bedroom or office, and the design is much sleeker than other oil diffusers.

 If you’re looking for a stylish, reliable diffuser and don’t mind spending a little extra, the Vitruvi Stone Diffuser is definitely the way to go.
 This beautiful model is made from porcelain, and it can run for three hours on continuous or more than seven hours on intermittent mode.

 This oil diffuser has a 90-milliliter water tank, and the simple, stylish design will blend right in with your decor.
 It’s incredibly easy to use, and it’s ideal for rooms up to 538 square feet.
-It will automatically turn off when it runs out of water, and according to reviewers, the Vitruvi Stone Diffuser is elegant and well-made.
+It will automatically turn off when it runs out of water, and is elegant and well-made.

 "Though this diffuser is rated for large, 500-square-foot spaces and the instructions recommend using 10 to 15 drops of essential oil, we found that was way too much.
 Two to three drops was all it took to disperse a subtle, relaxing scent."—Julie Hershman, Product Tester

-Small essential oil diffusers are really only useful in one room, but if you have an open floor plan or other large space, you need a model like the Exqline Aroma Essential Oil Diffuser.
-Not only is this product powerful enough to diffuse scents over 450 square feet, but it also has a large ½-gallon water tank that delivers long-lasting operation.
+Small essential oil diffusers are really only useful in one room, but if you have an open floor plan or other large space, you might want a model like the Exqline Aroma Essential Oil Diffuser.
+Not only is this product powerful enough to diffuse scents over 450 square feet, but it also has a large 0.5 gallon water tank that delivers long-lasting operation.